dkeenan7/LyteFyba/PCB/Readme.txt

 * Show all layers except Top and Bottom Documentation.
 * Ensure only the copper-pour-area outlines are displayed, not their fills.
 Context menu in space and choose Clear Copper if necessary.
-* Make a rectangular selection from -2500,300 to 2500,-300.
-The 2500 numbers are
+* Make a rectangular selection from -63.5,7.5 to 63.5,-7.5.
+The 63.5 numbers are
 not critical, as long as everything is selected in the middle section.
-However the 300 numbers are critical.
+However the 7.5 numbers are critical.
 Using the arrow keys allows better accuracy and will (mostly) snap to grid.
-* Add the thick red GND track north of the processor, and the thin red Vdd track south of R7, if necessary.
+* Add the thick red GND track north of the processor, and the thin red Vdd track south of R7, if necessary. [needs updating for present design]
 * Add R9 and its tracks and vias to the selection.
 * Add all bypass resistors to the selection (easier with one layer displayed at a time).
-* Add the snap-off holes for the bypass outriggers.
 * Add all copper pour outlines associated with bypass resistors to the selection (not the copper interior, just the outlines).
 Ctrl-Shift-Clicking is useful here.
 * Remove the board outline, including the oval holes, from the selection.
 Ctrl-Shift-Clicking is useful here.